ChainAgnostic/CAIPs/CAIPs/caip-169.md

 <!--All EIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 EIP submissions missing the "Security Considerations" section will be rejected.
 An EIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.-->

-User consent must be obtained prior to accessing wallet apis.
+User consent must be obtained prior to accessing wallet APIs.
 One way of achieving this is with a strong UX around CAIP-25 authorization to ensure meaningful user consent to access levels per account, per method/wallet capability (including those specified in this specification), and per additional